ankit-akp/Musical-Key-Code/ReadMe.md

-### This is a simple JS based Musical Key Code finder
+### This is a simple JS based Musical Key Code finder.
 ### Here you can find key code of any key present in your keyboard.